-We know that finding the right type of accommodation is very important.
 We have options to suit everyone, these include:

 University halls of residence